 Provides an opportunity for reporting the culmination of the Capstone Project including a thorough and well documented presentation to class-mates on respective project.
-This project aims to integrate learning from the coursework, and practical work in a management setting with-in an actual organization selected by the student.
-This course is the designated service learning course within this major.
-Service credit can be earned for successful completion of this course.
+This project aims to integrate learning from the coursework, and practical work in a management setting with in an actual organization selected by the student.
+This course is the second designated service learning course within this major.